 And for tax leaders, by positioning your department as a value creator — able to enhance operational, technical and financial value — you can drive home the importance of considering tax in every aspect of business strategy.

-Consider how to advance your capabilities in these three areas:
+Explore ways to elevate your capabilities in these three key areas:

 Integrating tax into the broader operational processes and systems should ultimately reduce risk exposure and enhance your company’s ability to capitalize on new opportunities.